 When your "Set of Drifters" first visited New Orleans together in October of 2003, we happened upon a charming Thai restaurant on Esplanade called Siam.
 Sounded simple enough?
 But as we wandered up the creaking staircase to the 2nd floor bar, we were taken aback by the down n’ dirty establishment's unexpected rendition of traditional Southeast Asian decor.
 While the food was nothing to necessarily call home about, the ambiance was decidedly special.
 And what we had not yet realized was that we had entered "The Dragon's Den," a live-music venue and bar quite popular with NOLA's bohemian youth.
 As we sat nibbling on spring rolls, green curry and the like, hordes of neo-goth ragamuffins began shuffling in to witness the evening’s roster of experimental musings.
 We were hooked.

 Fast-forward a couple years to 2007 and our subsequent return.
 The restaurant Siam had fizzled out.
 (A hint: no one wants to eat so close to the ground when it doubles as a dancefloor!)
 The Dragon's Den was, and apparently still is, thriving.
-DJ's and eclectic local bands perform regularly on rotating nights with themes like “Geekshow Freakshow,” “Soul Funk’d” and “Church.”
+DJs and eclectic local bands perform regularly on rotating nights with themes like “Geekshow Freakshow,” “Soul Funk’d” and “Church.”
 Drink prices are reasonable, and the balcony overlooking Esplanade is always attracting an intriguing mix of locals eager to share New Orleans war stories.
-Expect a crowd of "crunchy" folks who may (or may not) have taken a shower that week!
+Expect a crowd of folks who may not have taken a shower that week, not that we care.

 In our more recent trips to New Orleans, we have since stumbled upon a new boho events space that we also recommend.
 Located a bit further afield on St. Claude in the Marigny, AllWays Lounge & Theater may share a similar edgy vibe with the Dragon's Den, though we hereby decipher its clientele to be more "hipster" than "hippie."
 On the surface, AllWays may feel a bit more "polished,” its relaxed atmosphere augmented by rich red curtains and cozy lighting.
-But don’t that description scare you off; consider it a good thing.
-AllWays denizens actually wear deodorant, well at least most of them.
+But don’t that description scare you off; the denizens at AllWays serve up avant-garde performance art that just might make mommy and daddy blush.

-From genderf*ck drag comedy (quirky Rupaul's Drag Race alum Tammie Brown recently played) to stagings of a traditional plays by the likes of Tennessee Williams, AllWays Lounge is your go-to spot for the avant-garde and (potentially) under-clothed.
+From genderf*ck drag comedy (Rupaul's Drag Race alum Tammie Brown recently played) to stagings of a traditional plays by the likes of Tennessee Williams, AllWays Lounge is your go-to spot for the weird, wired and (potentially) under-clothed.
 The night we first attended in November of 2009 saw the amalgamation of five different musicians who had never before met.
 Though the quintet’s odds n’ ends instruments ran the gamut, their “Russian roulette” riffing set was clever, if not at times, cloying.
 Even so, it was something we had never seen before.